dust-tt/dust-labs/office/powerpoint/README.md

 ## Troubleshooting

 ### Add-in doesn't appear

 - Make sure you're looking in the **Home** tab
 - Try reloading PowerPoint
 - Check that the manifest.xml file was uploaded correctly

 ### Can't connect to Dust

 - Verify your Workspace ID and API Key are correct
 - Check your internet connection
 - Ensure you've selected the correct region (US or EU)

 ### Agent list is empty

 - Confirm you have agents configured in your Dust workspace
 - Check that your API key has the necessary permissions

 ### Can't select content

-- Ensure you have text or shapes selected when using "Selected Text/Shape" option
+- Ensure you have text selected when using "Selected Text" option
 - For slides, make sure you're on the slide you want to process

 ### Results not applying

 - Check that you have appropriate permissions to edit the presentation
 - Try applying to a smaller selection first
-- Ensure the content type is compatible (text/shapes)
+- Ensure the content type is compatible (text)

 ## Support